-- A credit Entry initiated on or on behalf of a Consumer Account and intended to post to a Consumer Receiver Account regardless of how the authorization was obtained.
-Commonly associated with P2P transactions. - o A debit Entry authorized by an Originator to a consumer account is based on authorization obtained via the internet or wireless network.
+- o A credit Entry initiated on or on behalf of a Consumer Account and intended to post to a Consumer Receiver Account regardless of how the authorization was obtained (i.e., a personto-person (P2P) payment). - A debit Entry authorized by an Originator to a consumer account is based on authorization obtained via the internet or wireless network.
 It does not include oral communication via telephone initiation.